manateelazycat/mrkeyboard/README.md

 ## TODO

-* Create custom titlebar and make it movable by mouse.
 * Adjust style of clutter and mx widget.
 * Design buffer/view framework like Emacs.
 * Build message channel between main process and plugins process.